tlswg/dtls13-spec/draft-rescorla-tls-dtls13.md

 retransmitted.
 Since the ACK message does not contain any correlation information the server MUST only have one message outstanding at a time.

+The ACK message uses a handshake content tyope and is encrypted under the appropriate application traffic key.

 ##  Handshake Message Fragmentation and Reassembly

    Each DTLS message MUST fit within a single